zzossig/blog/themes/zzo/README.md

 ### custom css

-1. Add this line of code to your params.toml file
+1. Add this line of code to your params.toml file.

 ```bash
 config/_default/params.toml